 With his underground cred firmly in effect by the mid-80s, Mark was recruited to replace the original drummer of seminal prog-metal outfit Fates Warning for their 1989 album “Perfect Symmetry.”
 In Fates, Mark moved from Metal’s fringes squarely into its center becoming a drummer whose style and technique influenced hard rockers worldwide.
 He recorded six studio albums and two live albums with the band and also did several world tours.

 In 2002, Warlord reunited to record "Rising Out of the Ashes" with Joacim Cans of Hammerfall on lead vocals.
-That year also saw them play their only live gig at the Wacken Festival in Germany in front of 40,000 fans; a testimony to the enduring legacy of their 80s heyday that still reverberates today with the tens of thousands of Warlord disciples around the globe that have kept the music alive with fans clubs, websites and the continued proliferation of the band’s songs.
+That year also saw them play their first two live gigs at the Wacken Festival in Germany in front of 40,000 fans; a testimony to the enduring legacy of their 80s heyday that still reverberates today with the tens of thousands of Warlord disciples around the globe that have kept the music alive with fans clubs, websites and the continued proliferation of the band’s songs.

-In 2007, Mark formed his current band Slavior enlisting guitarist Wayne Findlay and vocalist Gregg Analla.
+In 2007, Mark formed Slavior enlisting guitarist Wayne Findlay and vocalist Gregg Analla.
 Bassist Philip Bynoe joined shortly after.
 The group released its eponymous debut album that year on the European label Inside Out--which the metal press called “fresh, original, and modern”--and played shows in the U.S. and Japan.

 “At the end of the day, it’s about how you as a musician can fit into any situation—a concert, a recording—and try to make it great,” Mark offers.
 “Just because you can play some crazy lick or riff, it doesn’t mean you should if it’s not right for the final product.”